-For the fiscal year ended June 30, 2019, actual expenditures were \$25,065,418 while budgeted expenditures were \$26,635,908 resulting in a favorable variance of \$1,570,490.
+For the fiscal year ended June 30, 2020, actual expenditures were \$22.95 million compared to budgeted expenditures of \$23.15 million resulting in a surplus of expenditures of \$200 thousand.

-In summary, the District ended the year with a budget surplus of \$1,775,982 compared to the expected surplus of \$69,617.
+In summary, the District's General fund ended the year with a budget surplus of \$800 thousand compared to an expected surplus of \$49 thousand.
+The surplus amount does not include the transfer to the special revenue fund of \$480 thousand.

-DISTRICT HIGHLIGHTS
+BUDGETARY HIGHLIGHTS